 1. Dear Nathalie.
-On the subject of nutrition: You are not only eating gluten-free and lactose-free, but also low in histamine.
+On the subject of nutrition: you are not only eating gluten-free and lactose-free, but also low in histamine.
 How did that happen?

 About 6 years ago I had very bad symptoms from one day to the next after eating.
 Among other things, stomach aches, digestive problems, dizziness, migraines, palpitations ... after several visits to the doctor, I was finally diagnosed with all these food intolerances that have turned my whole life upside down.
-First of all, I had to find out how to deal with it and of course change my diet.
+First of all, I had to find out how to deal with it and of course also change my diet.

 3. How has your health changed since then?

 Shortly after my diet change, I no longer had any symptoms and I was again fit.
 In the meantime, my intolerance has improved a lot and my intestine has stabilized again.
 So I was able to bring back many foods like avocado, banana and my beloved chocolate.

 4. What kind of tip would you give someone who has no idea about healthy eating?